pic

 The Importance of Waiting For The Results

-Before concluding this section, it's worth stressing a crucial point: you must always instruct the computer to wait for all operations to complete, before it proceeds with any subsequent computation.
+Before concluding this section, it's worth stressing a crucial point: you must always instruct your program to wait for operations to complete before proceeding.
 This holds true even for concurrent computations.
 Failing to wait may produce incorrect results, even in a single-threaded environment.

 To illustrate this, consider mutating a vector in a single-threaded session, with a one‑second delay for each value update.
 If we don’t wait for the mutation to finish, any subsequent operation will be based on the vector’s value at the moment it's accessed.
-This value doesn't necessarily reflect its final state after the mutation, but merely its value at the moment of reference.
+This value doesn't necessarily reflect its final mutated state, but merely its value at the moment of reference.

-For instance, suppose we want to mutate the vector x = [0,0,0] into x = [1,2,3].
-Julia’s default sequential execution ensures that the mutation must complete, before continuing with any other operation.
+For instance, suppose we seek to mutate the vector x = [0,0,0] into x = [1,2,3].
+Let's begin considering Julia’s default sequential execution.
+This ensures that the mutation completes before continuing with any other operation.

 # Description of job